 Eris though is occasionally referred to as the sister of the war god Ares, making her a daughter of Zeus and Hera; this parentage was one identified by Homer.
-The probability though, is that Homer was using the names Eris and Enyo interchangeably, with Enyo being the goddess of war and destruction.
+There's a probability, though, that Homer was using the names Eris and Enyo interchangeably, with Enyo being the goddess of war and destruction.

 Role of Eris in Greek Mythology

-Eris could cause division between groups of friends, neighbours or between a married couple, causing discord which could spark hatred and war.
+Eris could cause division between groups of friends, neighbors, or between a married couple, causing discord that could spark hatred and war.

-The goddess could invade the individual, infecting body and mind, resulting in disease and madness to take over; only when the body and mind were in harmony could a person be truly happy.
+The goddess could invade the individual, infecting the body and mind, resulting in disease and madness taking over; only when the body and mind were in harmony could a person be truly happy.
 It was impossible for Harmonia and Eris to be in the same place at the same time.

-Likewise Justice and Eris could not co-exist; and once Justice is forced to leave, Eris takes her place, opening up a place to her children, including Lawlessness (Dysnomia) and Murder (Phonoi).
+Likewise, Justice and Eris could not co-exist; and once Justice is forced to leave, Eris takes her place, opening up a place for her children, including Lawlessness (Dysnomia) and Murder (Phonoi).

-When referred to as the Nurse of War, Eris was described as a goddess of the battlefield, and the deity or stirred men to fight and kill each other.
-In this role Eris would be depicted alongside Ares, and would rejoice in the pain and suffering of dying men.
+When referred to as the Nurse of War, Eris was described as a goddess of the battlefield, and the deity that stirred men to fight and kill each other.
+In this role, Eris would be depicted alongside Ares and would rejoice in the pain and suffering of dying men.